Ahrinoir57/masters-applied_python-hw_3/README.md

 ### GET /links/{short_code}/stats
 Get statistics for the short url.
-The statistics include: the amount of times used, the amount of registered users that used this link, last usage datetime and when was this link created.
+The statistics include: the amount of times used, last usage datetime and when was this link created.

 Example:
 ```